Richie765/mdns-listener/README.md

 myhost2.local
 ```

-The listener should restart automatically whenever this file is changed.
+Whenever you change this file, you should restart the service.

-# Running
+# Running manually

 Just run
 ```bash